Best GPUs for Running LLMs Locally in 2026

 - Most usable VRAM available on a consumer GPU, which directly widens the range of models you can run.

-- The highest CUDA core count of the three, so it is also the fastest at generating tokens.
+- The highest CUDA core count of any card here, so it is also the fastest at generating tokens.

-- Real headroom for context length on mid-size models, not just barely fitting the weights.
+- Real headroom for context length on 13B–14B models, not just barely fitting the weights.

 Cons: